 Cambria’s Finance and Administration practice offers a full range of management and IT consulting services to help organizations successfully deploy, manage, and operate their business and technology investments.
 We offer services to support the entire systems development life cycle (SDLC) from planning, analysis, design, development, and implementation through ongoing maintenance and operations.
 We have supported our clients with custom development initiatives and with commercial-off-the-shelf (COTS) software implementations.

-In addition, we have a long history of serving our clients on their non-IT management consulting projects ranging from program development and analyses, procurement assistance, business case justification, feasibility study analyses, organizational assessments, strategic planning, and program performance audits.
+In addition, we have a long history of serving our clients on their non-IT management consulting projects ranging from program development and analyses, procurement assistance, business case justification, feasibility study analyses, organizational assessments, strategic planning, policy and procedure development, program performance audits, and day-to-day operational support.
 Cambria is ready to support you in solving your most difficult business challenges today and into the future.

 Cambria provides services that support the planning, analysis, design, and implementation of finance and accounting practices and systems that improve overall organizational performance.
 While technology and systems make improvements in organizations possible, it is the response and acceptance of an organization’s human resources and business imperatives that provide the driving mechanism for sustainable change.
 Cambria takes its own human approach to help guide organizations to achieve success.